Skip to navigation Skip to content

 • Marc Paasch, Global Director, Alternative Risk Transfer, WTW

-The panel will address the following issues:
+The panel addresses the following issues:

 • The cost of adaptation and of inaction